MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 Because I have Nvidia GPU, I am going to explain it for Nvidia cards.
 If you have a different GPU, you can check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors)

-First we need to know if the Xorg config file exist.
-I don't have one.
-If you have, you can check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors?tab=readme-ov-file#xorgconf-file-exists)
+First we need to know if the Xorg config file exist on `/etc/X11/xorg.conf`.
+I don't have one but if you have check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors?tab=readme-ov-file#xorgconf-file-exists)

 And then we need to know a name of empty port that the computer has.
 To know the ports and display we can use this command.
 ```bash
 xrandr